keyvankeyvan/met-Trip-Planner/README.md

 ![DemoGif](https://media.giphy.com/media/sC4OZmERbhCcLS2MzP/giphy.gif)

 The MET Trip Planner helps serve as a preview & planner for your visit to the The Metropolitan Museum of Art (MET) of New York City!
-This page uses the [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) to retreive information from items from the MET's collection that are currently on view.
+This page uses the [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) to retrieve information from items from the MET's collection that are currently on view.

 You can visit a live version of this project at: